Video Games Reviews

 The fact that you are dying is never explored fully, you actually do not run out of time (which I understand as a time gate is too stressful for an RPG) but maybe they could have created system that made you weaker as a character unless you were able to achieve certain quest lines or requirements (like a hunger system).

 I could go on and on about Cyberpunk as I deeply love this game and sad to see how close it was to becoming a masterpiece of its generation.
 The world that they created, with its character and inhabitants sometimes shines so bright that it was enough for me to stay immersed throughout multiple playthroughs.
+I have no doubt that this franchise and sequel will be one of my favorite games as I see CDPR willing to learn from their shortcomings and push forward.

 Final Fantasy 7